 Coming Soon!
-My newest book, Lincoln: The Man Who Saved America, is scheduled for release by Fall River Press on July 31, 2017.
-You’ll be able to pre-order it soon on the Barnes and Noble website and buy it in Barnes and Noble stores nationwide.
+My newest book, Lincoln: The Man Who Saved America, was released by Fall River Press on July 31, 2017.
 As noted in the prologue:

 Lincoln delivered his inaugural address, then was given the presidential oath of office by Chief Justice Roger Taney, whose Dred Scott decision a few years earlier had further divided the nation and enlarged the growing rift between free states and slave states.
 Lincoln pondered whether he would be able to keep the Union together.